 - Valpolicella Classico is what most foreigners think of when they think Valpolicella.
 It is a light, everyday drinking wine, generally fermented in steel, kept in tanks, and then bottled in the spring.
 It tends to have a lively bouquet, with floral notes and hints of cherry or berry fruits - this is definitely an aromatic wine.
 On the palate it is light, fruity, and with a pleasant touch of acidity that leaves a clean finish.
 Not much in the way of tannins.
 It should be served with first courses -- pasta with meat-based sauces and soups, or vegetable-based entrees.

 - Valpolicella Classico Superiore is a very different animal from the above.
 Though made from the same grapes it is aged in wood for at least a year; it emerges more structured and interesting, and in some cases reaches great heights.
 The wood can be either large botti, or smaller barriques, which some producers use to add tannins to the wine.
 There is a certain amount of controversy regarding this point, because Valpolicella has a distinctive floral-fruity bouquet that is in part overshadowed by the vanilla notes added by barriques.
 Therefore, the more traditional wineries won't use them.
 Instead, to add tannins to the wine they pass it over the skins and seeds left over from the fermentation of Reicioto (more on that below).
 The tannins gained are light and tend to be well-rounded, while the skins surrender more aromatics to the bouquet, and add intriguing complexities to the wine on the palate.
 This technique, which is unique to Valpolicella, is called Ripassa, and can give wondrous results.
-Though Valpolicella Classico Superiore can be drunk throughout a meal, it will go best with more involved entrees, for example roasts or stews.
+Though Valpolicella Classico Superiore can be drunk throughout a meal, it will go best with more involved entrees, for example roasts.